progit/progit/de/04-git-server/01-chapter4.markdown

 <!--Then, John, Josie, or Jessica can push the first version of their project into that repository by adding it as a remote and pushing up a branch.
 Note that someone must shell onto the machine and create a bare repository every time you want to add a project.
 Let’s use `gitserver` as the hostname of the server on which you’ve set up your 'git' user and repository.
 If you’re running it internally, and you set up DNS for `gitserver` to point to that server, then you can use the commands pretty much as is:-->

 Dann können John, Josie oder Jessica die erste Version ihres Projektes in das Repository hochladen, indem sie es als externes Repository hinzufügen und einen Branch hochladen.
 Beachte, dass sich bei jeder Projekterstellung jemand mit der Maschine auf eine Shell verbinden muss, um ein einfaches Repository zu erzeugen.
-Lass uns `gitserver` als Hostnamen des Servers verwenden, auf dem du den Benutzer ‚git‘ und das Repository eingerichtet hast.
-Wenn du den Server intern betreibst und das DNS so eingerichtet hast, dass `gitserver` auf den Server zeigt, dann kannst du die Befehle ziemlich wie hier benutzen:
+Lass uns `gitserver` als Hostnamen des Servers verwenden, auf dem Du den Benutzer ‚git‘ und das Repository eingerichtet hast.
+Wenn Du den Server intern betreibst und das DNS so eingerichtet hast, dass `gitserver` auf den Server zeigt, dann kannst Du die Befehle ziemlich wie hier benutzen:

 	# on Johns computer
 	$ cd myproject